dribnet/kerosene/README.md

 Merge requests for any of these examples that are more accurate, run faster, and/or are written clearer are definitely welcome.

-There's also small wrapper scripts `kero-download` and `kero-convert`, which are used to run `fuel-download` and `fuel-convert` on datasets that are not part of the fuel distribution, making them kerosene and fuel compatible.
-These scripts are used to make brand new fuel-compatible datasets such as [lfw_fuel](https://github.com/dribnet/lfw_fuel) available to both blocks and keras developers.
+It is also possible to use `fuel-download` and `fuel-convert` on datasets that are not part of the fuel distribution, making them kerosene and fuel compatible.
+An example is [lfw_fuel](https://github.com/dribnet/lfw_fuel), which creates a fuel-compatible dataset which can be made available to both blocks and keras developers.

 ## Issues